OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 ## Attachments

-Oh and one last limitation with GitHub issues, uploading images works great, but that's the only type of file that can be attached to an issue.
+Oh! and one last caveat with GitHub issues, uploading images works great, but that's the only type of file that can be attached to an issue.
 I know some people who really miss their CSV/TSV attachments.

 # GitHub's very extensive API